 Many are aware that smoking can lead to throat and lung cancer but less likely to be aware of its part in the development of mouth cancer.
 Thousands of people die each year as a result of oral cancer caused by smoking and it is becoming a growing problem for many.

 There are some specialist toothpastes available to help those who smoke on a regular basis.
 These should be used carefully as they are often more abrasive on teeth and gums than standard toothpastes.
 Your dentist may recommend using specially designed toothpaste along with a normal brand of toothpaste.
+Numerous toothpastes will claim to whiten teeth but it is essential that you keep an eye out for ones that have been accredited by the British Dental Health Foundation.
+The logo for this is an indication that the claims made on the packaging are proven to be scientifically correct.

-Smokers often find that they more prone to bad breath than those who do not smoke.
+Smokers often find that they are more prone to bad breath than those who do not smoke.
 Mouthwash and other fresh breath products can offer a short term solution to mask the problem, but will not solve it in the long term.

+You should make regular appointments with your dentist for standard dental check-ups and full mouth examinations.
+This will allow any health problems to be identified early on.
+You should make a dental appointment at least once a year.
 Appointments are often required more frequently if the dentist advises it is necessary.
 Smokers are far more likely to suffer from stained teeth and may therefore need regular appointments with a dental hygienist to clean the teeth of bacteria.

 A dentist can carry out regular examinations to ensure the gums and teeth are in good health.
 They can also carry out examinations on your throat, cheeks and tongue to identify symptoms of any other conditions requiring further investigation.
 In some cases, it may be necessary to refer you to self-help groups or organisations which provide help on quitting the habit.